cypherstack/flutter_libsparkmobile/README.md

 ## Build

-1. Initialize `sparkmobile` submodule.
+1. Initialize submodules and setup.
 ```sh
 cd flutter_libsparkmobile/scripts
 ./prebuild.sh
 ```

-2Build the native library deps for your platform like:
+2. Build the native library deps for your platform like:
 ```sh
 cd flutter_libsparkmobile/scripts/linux
 ./build_all.sh